 In the past, network administrators were assigning the IP addresses for each of the connected devices.
 This was not practical, and it took too much time.
-To make the process easier, DHCP (dynamic host configuration protocol) was invented.
+To make the process easier, DHCP (Dynamic Host Configuration Protocol) was invented.
 It works in a centralized way, using the server-client model.
 The DHCP server dynamically and automatically provides IP addresses to every newly connected device.
 The administrators need to set up the server and then it will do its magic.

 DNS vs DHCP

+Now that we understand the individual roles of DNS and DHCP, let’s compare their functionalities and highlight their key differences.
 Here we have made a comparison table for some of the more important parameters of the two:

-|Purpose||Resolving domains||Assigning IP’s to the host|
+|Main goal||Resolving domains||Assigning IP’s to the host|